 Comment

-Originally posted by 9RoyHobbsRF View Postyou remember the old joke?
+Originally posted by 9RoyHobbsRF View Post

 He was nicknamed "Downtown" Ollie Brown and some radio guy said "must have been a small downtown"

-One last question and I know should check the rules but what about Jimmy Foxx, can he be my thirdbaseman?
-He was somewhat limited at third."(Shoeless Joe Jackson's fall from grace is one of the real tragedies of baseball.
+"(Shoeless Joe Jackson's fall from grace is one of the real tragedies of baseball.
 I always thought he was more sinned against than sinning." -- Connie Mack

 "I have the ultimate respect for Whitesox fans.
 They were as miserable as the Cubs and Redsox fans ever were but always had the good decency to keep it to themselves.
 And when they finally won the World Series, they celebrated without annoying every other fan in the country."--Jim Caple, ESPN (Jan.
 12, 2011)